janscience/adaptationprimer/lifac/README.md

 ## The model

-The leaky integrate-and-fire neuron is extended by an adaptation current *A* (Brette and Gerstner, 2005, Benda et al., 2010, see also Brette and gerstner, 2005, for the exponential integrate-and-fire neuron with adaptation):
+The leaky integrate-and-fire neuron (LIF) is extended by an adaptation current *A* (LIFAC, Rauch et al., 2003, Jolivet et al., 2008, Benda et al., 2010, see Brette and Gerstner, 2005, for the exponential integrate-and-fire neuron with adaptation):

 <img src=
 "https://render.githubusercontent.com/render/math?math=%5Clarge+%5Cdisplaystyle+%5Cbegin%7Balign%2A%7D%0A%5Ctau_m+%5Cfrac%7BdV%7D%7Bdt%7D+%26%3D+-+V+%2B+RI+-+A+%2B+D_v%5Cxi+%5C%5C%0A%5Ctau_a+%5Cfrac%7BdA%7D%7Bdt%7D+%26%3D+-+A+%2B+D_a%5Cxi%0A%5Cend%7Balign%2A%7D"